CloudBoost/developers/en/datastorage/files.md

 #Saving a file

-To save a file in CloudBoost, you basically need to pass in the file object as a parameter and call the save function of the CB.CloudFile class.
+To save a file in CloudBoost, you basically need to pass in the file object as a parameter and call the save function of the [CB.CloudFile](https://docs.cloudboost.io/#CloudFile) class.
 You can save files of any size in CloudBoost, but you will be charged for the storage units according to [Pricing](https://cloudboost.io/pricing) Page.

 ###From Local File System

-To save a file from your local file system, You need to :
+To save a file from your local file system, you need to:

 ==JavaScript==
 <span class="js-lines" data-query="savefile">